 To access the remote desktop on the VNC server from the windows system, you must have a VNC viewer installed on your system.
 There is various VNC viewer available to use.
 Download any one and install on your system, for example:

 If you are using putty, then you need to set the ssh tunneling.
-Let’s have a look at the command below to enable the ssh tunneling in Linux:
+Let’s have a look at the command below to enable ssh tunneling in Linux:

 ssh -L 5901:127.0.0.1:5901 -C -N -l username your_server_ip

 Congratulations!
 You have successfully installed VNC.
 Thanks for using this tutorial for installing VNC on Debian 10 Buster system.
-For additional help or useful information, we recommend you to check the official VNC website.
+For additional help or useful information, we recommend you check the official VNC website.